 Send out requests for proposals and then evaluate the bids of each company.
 You can do this with the help of your HOA manager.
 Select one that suits your needs and price range.

-You may need an adjusting period to get used to the online voting system.
+As with most new experiences, you may need an adjusting period to get used to the online voting system.
 But, with time and dedication, your association will reap its many benefits.